Chart Color Schemes

 Health performance in Belgian Gardens - Pallarenda is lower than average with prevalence of common health conditions notable across both younger and older age cohorts

-Belgian Gardens - Pallarenda faces notable health challenges, with common health conditions prevalent across both younger and older age cohorts.
-Private health cover is high, at approximately 57% of the total population (~1,846 people), compared to 53.3% in the rest of Queensland.
+Belgian Gardens - Pallarenda faces significant health challenges, with notable prevalence of common health conditions across both younger and older age cohorts.
+The rate of private health cover is very high at approximately 57% of the total population (~1,846 people), compared to 53.3% across the rest of Queensland.

-The most common medical conditions are arthritis and mental health issues, impacting 9.4 and 7.6% of residents respectively.
-68.0% of residents declare themselves completely clear of medical ailments, compared to 67.8% in the rest of Queensland.
-23.2% of residents are aged 65 and over (749 people), higher than the 14.9% in the rest of Queensland.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 9.4 and 7.6% of residents respectively.
+A total of 68.0% of residents declared themselves completely clear of medical ailments, compared to 67.8% across the rest of Queensland.
+The area has 23.2% of residents aged 65 and over (749 people), which is higher than the 14.9% in the rest of Queensland.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health